JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/working-with-javascript.md

 Much like we reference an input element, we can access other elements on the page, casting them to the appropriate types.

-## Using Kotlinx.html
+## Using kotlinx.html

-The [Kotlinx.html library](http://www.github.com/kotlin/kotlinx.html) provides the ability to generate DOM using statically typed HTML builders.
-The is available when targeting the JVM as well as JavaScript.
+The [kotlinx.html library](http://www.github.com/kotlin/kotlinx.html) provides the ability to generate DOM using statically typed HTML builders.
+The library is available when targeting the JVM as well as JavaScript.
 To use the library we need to include the corresponding dependency.
 In the case of Gradle this would be

 ```groovy